mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 char getChar(int i) { return s[i]; }
 ```

 Okay, so `s` is a `char` buffer, so it probably contains a C-style string.
-The `getChar` function doesn't perform any bounds checking to ensure that the caller is passing a legal value for `i`, and so the function is reading memory outside of the buffer that was allocated for `s`.
+The `getChar` function doesn't perform any bounds-checking to ensure that the caller is passing a legal value for `i`, and so the function is reading memory outside of the buffer that was allocated for `s`.

-I'll step back one layer and check how `getChar` was called just before the crash.
-The next line of the stack trace points here:
+I'll step back one level and check how `getChar` was called just before the crash.
+The [next line](https://gitlab.com/mtlynch/xpdf/-/blob/4.05/xpdf/GfxFont.cc#L553) of the stack trace points here:

 ```c++
 // xpdf/GfxFont.cc